JayWango/BlipBoy/README.md

 Then, in order to open the GLUT window, run the following command to play the game:
 `DISPLAY=:0 ./blipboy`

+**NOTE: If running on MacOS, ensure that XQuartz is installed and opened on your device before running the command above.**

 ## An overview of how the code is organized:
 All of the game code is located with our `src` folder, and when you open that up, we have our `main.cpp` file which contains all of the game logic and setting up the window that the user plays in.
 Within `main.cpp`, we include all the important header files from our `lib` folders.